improve logging statements

 If the machine is unable to contact the monitor, it would be really useful to have something that says that.

-#4 Updated by John Spray almost 3 years ago
+#4 Updated by John Spray about 4 years ago

 The log message is fine.
 What's users need is an added mechanism that recognises when a pipe fault is actually indicating that there is a network issue (the two are not the same).